-A connected app links your users with a third-party app.
+You can use a connected app to link your users with a third-party app.
 User provisioning for a connected app simplifies account creation and links your Salesforce users' accounts to their third-party accounts.
 After the accounts are linked, you can configure the App Launcher to display the connected app as a tile.
 With a single click, users get instant access to the third-party app.